fuwizeye/battling-knights/README.md

 This application uses only bult-in and stdlib modules but requires to uses `python 3.7` and above.

-To run the app run the `run.py` as follows:
+To run the app run the `run.py` module as follows:
     `python run.py`